-The Cyber Security Certificate program is not accepting applications for the Spring 2017 term.
-Please contact the Office of Gradate Business Programs at 410-617-5067 or email@example.com for questions regarding a current application.
+The Cyber Security Certificate program is not accepting new applications at this time.
+Please contact the Office of Gradate Business Programs at 410-617-5067 or firstname.lastname@example.org for questions regarding a prior application.

 Applicants for admission must possess an undergraduate degree and will be evaluated based upon quantitative criteria consisting of prior academic achievement and professional experience (strong grade point average and quantitative background).
 Admission to the Cyber Security Certificate program does not guarantee admission to the Professional's MBA which has separate entrance requirements; if an applicant becomes interested in enrolling in the Professional's MBA, they will need to follow the GMAT requirements of that program.
 The Admissions Committee is the final arbiter and reserves the right to require additional information from the applicant.
 Applicants will be notified in writing of an admission decision.